Act V, Scene ii, Lines 1-24

 “Be thus when thou art dead, and I will kill thee

 And love her after.
-One more, and the last.
+One more, and

 The idea of the last kiss could be connected with another Shakespearean play: Romeo and Juliet.
 The young Romeo kisses Juliet and dies next to her.
 In the same way Othello gives his beloved one last kiss, before his own demons posses him.